 Mark’s research concentrates on how people interact with and use information to enable them to achieve their objectives.
 This interest has evolved over many years while studying different groups of people, understanding their information behaviour and needs and the factors that affect their information experience.
 This has led him to focus on people’s information capabilities and information literacy and people’s ability to access, manage and use data, information and knowledge that is associated with research, independent learning and knowledge creation

 Annemaree has extensive research interests in information literacy and information practice in theoretical and applied settings.
 Annemaree’s research has focused on theorizing information literacy as a socially enacted practice.
-Her current research program explores the role of information literacy practice and constructs of workplace knowledge and identity; the role of information literacy in transition to work; information practices and the intersection of knowledge domains in the health care sector; health information literacy; the relationship between information literacy and social inclusion.
-Annemaree is the author of Information Literacy Landscapes: Information Literacy in Education, workplace and everyday contexts.
-In 2009, Annemaree was a RIPPLE (Research Institute for Professional Practice and Learning) Fellow and an Erasmus Mundus Scholar in 2010.
+Her current research program explores the role of information literacy practice in transition and resettlement of refugees and social inclusion; the role of information literacy in transition to work; information practices and the intersection of knowledge domains in the health care sector; health information literacy and information use by patients with chronic illness.

 Ruth Stubbings, Nottingham Trent University

 Ruth has been involved in the development of teaching materials that help develop students academic literacy skills, including INFORMS, SMILE, and the revision of the SCONUL Seven Pillars of Information Literacy with Moira Bent.
 She also led the collaborative team that developed SirLearnalot.